 Lymphedema Causes & Treatment

 Lymphedema is an accumulation of protein-rich fluid.
-The lymphatic system transports fluid, excess protein, and other waste products through the body; one could say It is part of the body’s self-cleansing system.
+The lymphatic system transports fluid, excess protein, and other waste products through the body; one could say It is part of the body’s self-cleaning system.
+Lymphedema is generally diagnosed when swelling is not resolved after 3 months.
+There is a greater chance of skin changes (hardening) and potential blisters and wounds forming if the swelling goes untreated.

 The most common cause of Lymphedema in the head and neck is due to surgery, scarring and/ or radiation, all frequently due to a cancer diagnosis.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All of the above can cause a blockage to the lymphatic system, resulting in fluid back up.
 This occurs most often at the cheeks, eyes and neck.
 Other symptoms that can occur due to swelling are trouble swallowing/ chewing, jaw pain, difficulty opening mouth and cosmetic concerns.